-Cheng Gao is an Assistant Professor of Strategy at the University of Michigan, Ross School of Business.
-His research focuses on strategy in nascent industries, technology and innovation, entrepreneurship, and nonmarket strategy.
-In particular, Gao’s research examines how firms compete in uncertain institutional environments, particularly those characterized by regulatory uncertainty.
-He is a recipient of the Strategy Research Foundation (SRF) Dissertation Scholar award and the HBS Wyss Award for Excellence in Doctoral Research.
-His research has been published in Strategic Management Journal and Organization Science.
+Cheng Gao is an Assistant Professor of Strategy.
+His research focuses on innovation, entrepreneurship, and nonmarket strategy.
+His research examines how firms compete in uncertain institutional environments, particularly those characterized by regulatory uncertainty.

 Gao's research is published in Administrative Science Quarterly, Strategic Management Journal, and Organization Science, and received the Academy of Management's Best Dissertation Award (Technology and Innovation Management Division) and the Heizer Doctoral Dissertation Award (Entrepreneurship Division).

 Gao teaches Advanced Competitive Strategy in the elective curriculum.
 He is the recipient of the 2022 Neary WMBA Teaching Excellence Award and the 2020 Neary BBA Teaching Excellence Award, and previously received a Harvard University Certificate of Distinction in Teaching.
 In 2020, he was named by Poets & Quants as a "Top 50 Undergraduate Business Professor".